-You’ll sometimes find standard auto insurance providers that offer high-risk insurance policies, but many do not.
-Insurance companies gear SR22 and FR44 policies toward people categorized as high-risk drivers.
-Generally, insurance carriers consider people with a checkered driving record to be high-risk drivers.
+You’ll sometimes find standard auto insurance providers that offer high-risk auto insurance, but many do not.
+Insurance companies gear SR22 and FR44 policies toward people who are high-risk drivers.

-If your DMV record shows you’ve accumulated multiple tickets or been responsible for several accidents, they may consider you to be a high-risk driver.
-Likewise, insurance companies also consider drivers with criminal charges, DUIs, and other similar actions high-risk drivers.
+Generally, insurance carriers consider people with checkered driving records to be high-risk drivers.
+If your DMV record shows you’ve accumulated multiple tickets or been responsible for several accidents, insurance carriers may classify you as a high-risk driver.
+Likewise, insurance companies also consider drivers with criminal charges, DUIs, and other similar actions to be high-risk drivers.

-- Driving without a seat belt
+• Driving without a seat belt

-- Texting or using the internet while driving
+• Texting or using the Internet while driving

-- Speeding at least ten miles or more over the speed limit
+• Speeding at least ten miles or more over the speed limit

-- Drinking and driving
+• Drinking and driving

 How Much Do Insurance Premiums Rise for High-Risk Drivers?